 Don't work directly in the code exposed by the file server, since if you make a mistake, you are likely to damage the files there.
 Instead, keep your work outside of the publicly accessible directory and copy it there when testing.

--Margaret Fuller
+"If you have knowledge, let others light their candles at it." -Margaret Fuller

-PROJECT: SKILL-SHARING WEBSITE
+CHAPTER 21 PROJECT: SKILL-SHARING WEBSITE